Blog/MK-677 vs Ipamorelin: Oral vs Injectable GH

 Can you stack MK-677 with ipamorelin?

-Stacking is not recommended.
-Both compounds target the ghrelin receptor, making the combination redundant.
+Not recommended.
+Both target the ghrelin receptor, making the combination pharmacologically redundant.
 The additive appetite stimulation and water retention outweigh any theoretical GH benefit.
-Ipamorelin pairs better with CJC-1295 (a GHRH analog), which activates a complementary receptor pathway for true synergy.
+Ipamorelin pairs better with CJC-1295 (a GHRH analog), which activates the complementary GHRH receptor pathway for true synergy.
+See our peptide stacking guide for productive GH secretagogue stack protocols.

 Is MK-677 a SARM?

 No. MK-677 is frequently mislabeled as a SARM on supplement websites, but it is a non-peptide ghrelin receptor agonist.
-It does not bind androgen receptors and has no direct anabolic activity on muscle tissue.
-Its effects on body composition come entirely through GH and IGF-1 elevation, not androgen signaling.
+It does not bind androgen receptors and has no direct anabolic effect on muscle tissue.
+Its body composition effects come entirely through GH and IGF-1 elevation, not androgen signaling.
+The mislabeling is a marketing practice with no pharmacological basis.

 The Bottom Line

 MK-677 offers oral convenience, clinical sleep data, and documented body composition effects over 12 months.
 Ipamorelin offers the cleanest GH release profile ever documented: no cortisol, no prolactin, no glucose disruption at any tested dose.
-The gap between them is metabolic safety.
+The safety gap between them is substantial and quantified in clinical literature.

-If insulin sensitivity is not a concern and you need oral dosing, MK-677 is a reasonable short-term option with glucose monitoring.
-If you want the safest long-term GH secretagogue protocol, ipamorelin paired with CJC-1295 is the standard.
+If you have no insulin sensitivity risk factors, need oral dosing, and plan short-term use with careful glucose monitoring, MK-677 is a reasonable choice.
+If you want the safest long-term GH secretagogue protocol with the cleanest side effect profile, ipamorelin paired with CJC-1295 is the standard.

 Use our CJC-1295/ipamorelin dosage calculator to build your protocol.
+For reconstitution help, see our peptide reconstitution calculator.
 For the broader GH peptide landscape, see our tesamorelin vs sermorelin vs ipamorelin three-way comparison.

 Start the Quiz →